simrann20/Titanic-dataset-preprocessing/README.md

 # IRIS-dataset-preprocessing
-This repo contains data cleaning and analysis performed on IRIS dataset
+This repo contains data cleaning ,pre-processing and analysis performed on IRIS dataset